Media and Communications Diploma in Copyediting, Proofreading, and Fact-Checking

 - The Diploma must be completed within two years

-The Diploma is awarded to students who successfully complete the four required courses within two years.
+The Diploma is awarded to students who successfully complete the three required courses and one elective course within two years.

 Note: Students are required to take Mastering English Grammar/DIPL1-CE3910 as the first course and Fact-Checking for Accuracy/DIPL1-CE3193 as the final course in the Diploma program.
 Please see the course descriptions below for more information.

 For further advisement, please contact the Center for Applied Liberal Arts at email@example.com.

 You'll Walk Away With